alekdavis/PlexBackup/README.md

 IMPORTANT: The script will not back up media (video, audio, images) or Plex program files.
 You must use different backup techniques for those.
 For example, you can keep your media files on a RAID 5 disk array.
 And you don't really need to back up Plex program files, since you can always download them.
 But for everything else, PlexBackup is your guy.

 ### Modes of operation
-PlexBackup can run in three modes (specified by the `Mode` switch):
+PlexBackup can run in three modes (specified by the `Mode` switch or a corresponding shortcut):

 - _Backup_: the default mode that starts a new backup job.
 - _Continue_: resumes an incomplete backup job.